Angela loves history and feels it is essential to our future to know the past—or else we're destined to repeat it.

 When his term in the Tennessee Legislature was over, he served in the House of Representatives for two terms as Speaker of the House.
 He became a chief lieutenant of Jackson's in the Bank War.
 He then went on to serve as Governor of Tennessee.

 In 1844, he ran against Senator Henry Clay, who had been a very successful Speaker of the House.
 He was the leading contender for the Democratic nomination.
 Clay, who had the Whig vote, and Martin Van Buren, who had been expected to win the Democratic nomination for President, both were very vocal against the annexation of Texas.
 Polk was very assertive in his belief that Texas and Oregon should join the United States.
 This idea proved helpful to the public since the North wanted to see Oregon become occupied, and the South wanted to see Texas re-annexed.
 Polk won the Democratic nomination replacing Martin Van Buren, and ran against Henry Clay for President.

 Fifty-Four Forty or Fight!

 California was one of the more difficult territories to gain control of.
-Polk offered Mexico $20 million-plus settlement of damage claims that were owed to Americans in return for both what we now know as California and New Mexico.
+Polk offered Mexico a $20 million-plus settlement of damage claims owed to Americans in return for both what we now know as California and New Mexico.
 Mexican leaders declined since they did not feel that they could give half the country and remain in power; therefore, Polk sent General Zachary Taylor to the area on the Rio Grande.